ibm-mas/ansible-devops/ibm/mas_devops/roles/kafka/README.md

 - Default Value: `small`

 ### kafka_storage_class
 The name of the storage class to configure the AMQStreams operator to use for persistent storage in the Kafka cluster.
+Storage class must support ReadWriteOnce(RWO) access mode.

 - Environment Variable: `KAFKA_STORAGE_CLASS`
 - Default Value: lookup supported storage classes in the cluster